worshipperfx/Product-Data-Review-Pipeline/README.md

 PySpark

  Key Learnings
-Designing and wiring real-time data pipelines using GCP services
+Building real-time data pipelines using Google Cloud tools

-Managing service account authentication securely
+Handling authentication and permissions for cloud services

-Overcoming connector limitations within Databricks Community Edition
+Working around limitations in managed platforms (e.g., missing JAR support)

-Understanding file-based ingestion workflows in DBFS
+Using DBFS for local ingestion and analysis in Databricks

-Using PySpark for scalable, cloud-based data analysis
+Applying PySpark for distributed data processing

  Use Case
-This pipeline reflects how e-commerce companies or SaaS platforms can stream product feedback, ingest it into cloud storage, and perform near real-time analytics to monitor sentiment, performance, and quality issues.
+This pipeline demonstrates how an e-commerce platform or SaaS company could ingest and analyze product reviews in real-time, helping teams monitor product performance and customer sentiment quickly.

  Future Work
-Automate GCS → DBFS ingestion with Databricks REST API
+Automate the GCS → DBFS ingestion with the Databricks REST API

-Add Delta Lake for versioned review history
+Add Delta Lake for version control and historical queries

-Integrate visualization with Databricks SQL or Google Looker
+Build visual dashboards using Databricks SQL or Google Looker

-Add monitoring for Pub/Sub + data freshness
+Add pipeline monitoring to track message flow and data freshness